 For the purposes of the CRB, a child is defined as someone who is under 18 (or under 16 if the child is employed).

-You need to familiarise yourself with the relevant and applicable laws when working with children for example the Children and Young Persons Act 1963 and The Children (Performances) Regulations 1968 (as amended).
+You need to familiarise yourself with the relevant and applicable laws when working with children for example the Safeguarding Vunerables Groups Act 2006, the Children and Young Persons Act 1963 and The Children (Performances) Regulations 1968 (as amended).
 You will also need to take into consideration the variances in the law regarding child performance for NI, Scotland and Wales, and the relevant laws when filming children and young people overseas.

 In order to apply the appropriate child protection and welfare measures required for your production, you should fully discuss with your commissioning editor the format and the child related editorial aspects of your programme during the course of your commissioning discussions.